What is Acupuncture and Chinese Medicine?

 In a perfect world, medical leaders from the East and the West would come together to lend each other a hand, with their respective knowledge and understanding of the human body and physiology.
 It is true that acupuncture is now being offered in Emergency room settings to help combat pain in lieu of potentially harmful prescription pills.
 Acupuncture is now a common modality being used in the top cancer centers in the USA, including MD Anderson in Houston, in which cancer patients can opt in for regular acupuncture treatments to help combat the side effects of their cancer therapies, and more and more acupuncture clinics are popping up throughout the United States, not just in California and New York, but all along the southern states and the Midwest.
 As more and more people choose acupuncture as a therapy for healing, the need for acupuncture in various settings will continue to rise, hopefully leading to a surge of more holistic, risk-free healing for various ailments and conditions.

-Lori Earley is a Licensed Acupuncturist, certified NAET practitioner, and herbalist who specializes in chronic health conditions, such as autoimmune and thyroid conditions.
-Monica Dayanand is a Doctor of Chinese Medicine, Licensed Acupuncturist and herbalist who supports couples through their fertility journey and into pregnancy, postpartum and pediatrics.
+Dr. Lori Earley is a Licensed Acupuncturist, certified NAET practitioner, and herbalist who specializes in chronic health conditions, such as autoimmune and thyroid conditions.
+Dr. Monica Dayanand is a Doctor of Chinese Medicine, Licensed Acupuncturist and herbalist who supports couples through their fertility journey and into pregnancy, postpartum and pediatrics.